Emergent Software

 When to Use PaaS

-Companies that want to focus on developing new applications and services can use PaaS to accelerate their development process.
-By leveraging pre-built components and frameworks, development teams can spend more time coding and less time managing infrastructure.
+Companies that want to build new applications and services can use PaaS to accelerate development.
+By using pre-built components, managed services, and ready-to-use frameworks, development teams can spend more time solving business problems and less time maintaining infrastructure.

 You may also like: What Is PaaS?
 Platform as a Service Explained